Top 4 Sentence Embedding Techniques using Python

 We will then compute the cosine similarity using scipy.
 We will retrieve the similarity values between the sentences and our test query:

-There you go, we have obtained the similarity between the sentences in our text and our test sentence.
+There you go; we have obtained the similarity between the sentences in our text and our test sentence.
 A crucial point to note is that SentenceBERT is pretty slow if you want to train it from scratch.

 InferSent

 Presented by Facebook AI Research in 2018, InferSent is a supervised sentence embedding technique.
-The main feature of this model is that it is trained on Natural language Inference(NLI) data, more specifically, the SNLI (Stanford Natural Language Inference) dataset.
-It consists of 570k human-generated English sentence pairs, manually labeled with one of the three categories – entailment, contradiction, or neutral.
+The main feature of this model is that it is trained on Natural language Inference(NLI) data, specifically, the SNLI (Stanford Natural Language Inference) dataset.
+It consists of 570k human-generated English sentence pairs, manually labelled with one of the three categories – entailment, contradiction, or neutral.

 • concatenation